Vyral/base-template/_posts/2019-08-13-build-your-custom-home-in-brittania-heights.md

 &nbsp;

-Today I’m on site at a beautiful custom home subdivision called Brittania Heights to give you a sneak peek of what is has to offer.
+Today I’m on-site at a beautiful custom home subdivision called Brittania Heights to give you a sneak peek of what it has to offer.
 This subdivision is officially located in Nampa, but it sits right on the Ada County/Canyon County border.
 Though it has a bit of a country feel to it, it’s no more than a six-minute drive to the freeway, and **you can be in downtown Boise in about 15 minutes**.

 Prices range from $450,000 to $700,000, and these beautiful homes have all the features you can think of.
 Lots are hard to come by here, but I have four available with custom builder Central Valley Homes.